b33ngo/b33ngo/README.md

 ### Welcome there 👋

-I'm crazy about mathematic, cryptography and interesting problems.
+I'm blockchain enthusiast and crazy about mathematic, cryptography and interesting problems.
 You can try to solve [one](https://adventofcode.com/2019/day/22).

 If you want a gift from me, then write to my secret protonmail account.
 This hash will help you find it: **c4a2a678a0d55bf3231593381a0fe203**